Research Assistant III Lab

 Posted: March 17, 2023

 What you'll do:

-- Bachelor's degree in biology, biochemistry, microbiology, biomedical engineering, or a related discipline is required.
+- Bachelor’s degree in biology, biochemistry, microbiology, biomedical engineering, or related field with at least 2 years of direct cell culture or related experience required.

 This position will be based on our campus in Boston, MA and will require on-campus presence.
 Subject to business needs, the Wyss Institute generally supports flexible work arrangements.

-- Experience with microfluidics and/or related microfabrication techniques Experience working with induced pluripotent stem cells
+- Experience working with induced pluripotent stem cells.

-- Willingness to work outside of your discipline to accomplish project goals
+- Willingness to work outside of his/her discipline to accomplish project goals.

-This is a one year term position with the possibility of renewal.
+This is a one year term position ending on 1/2/2024 with the possibility of renewal.